(All fields required)

 Severe reactions with difficulty breathing or faintness require emergency treatment.
 The symptoms of a latex allergy may look like other medical conditions.
 Always consult your child's physician for a diagnosis.

 Some children are more likely to become latex sensitive.
 These are children who have frequent exposure to latex from medical procedures, including:

 All of the items used at Cincinnati Children's are latex safe.

 Some hospitals may have items that may contain latex.
 These include:

 Any item that is light brown and can be stretched may contain latex.
 The items that are listed can be replaced with items made from vinyl, plastic, or silicone.

-Some commonly eaten foods which contain some of the same proteins as latex include the following examples:
+Foods that contain some of the same proteins as latex include:

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900